-Windows 98/ME/2000/XP/Vista/7.
+Windows 98/ME/XP/Vista/7

-Minimum Hardware Requirements: Standard requirements for your Windows version 5 Mb free disk space.
+Minimum Hardware Requirements: Standard requirements for your Windows version

 Introduction

 Welcome to WeavePoint!

 WeavePoint lets you quickly produce patterns and colorways for all the main loom systems, from tie-up and table looms to dobby looms and industrial shaft looms, and is a very efficient tool for trying out new ideas and techniques in a systematic way.
 The graphics user interface is very fast and easy and gives a clear view of all parts of your design.